-The College of Science and Engineering currently offers the largest selection of programs within the university.
+The College of Science and Engineering (CSE) offers the largest selection of programs within HBKU.
 All of its programs involve collaboration with HBKU’s prestigious research institutes, utilizing the skills of expert scientists, and with external world-renowned academics and industrial partners strengthening the link between education and societal and economic needs and maximizing students’ employability.

 Dr. Mounir Hamdi is the dean of the College of Science and Engineering at Hamad bin Khalifa University.
 He is an IEEE Fellow, with the fellowship awarded in recognition of his contributions to design and analysis of high-speed packet switching.